udippant/base-drafts/draft-ietf-quic-http.md

   control over server push.

 SETTINGS_MAX_CONCURRENT_STREAMS:
-: QUIC controls the largest open Stream ID as part of its flow control logic.
+: QWIK controls the largest open Stream ID as part of its flow control logic.
   Specifying SETTINGS_MAX_CONCURRENT_STREAMS in the SETTINGS frame is an error.

 SETTINGS_INITIAL_WINDOW_SIZE:
-: QUIC requires both stream and connection flow control window sizes to be specified in the initial transport handshake.
+: QWIK requires both stream and connection flow control window sizes to be specified in the initial transport handshake.
 Specifying SETTINGS_INITIAL_WINDOW_SIZE in the SETTINGS frame is an error.

 SETTINGS_MAX_FRAME_SIZE:
-: This setting has no equivalent in HTTP/QUIC.
+: This setting has no equivalent in HTTP/QWIK.
 Specifying it in the SETTINGS frame is an error.

 SETTINGS_MAX_HEADER_LIST_SIZE:
 : See {{settings-parameters}}.

-In HTTP/QUIC, setting values are variable-length integers (6, 14, 30, or 62 bits
+In HTTP/QWIK, setting values are variable-length integers (6, 14, 30, or 62 bits
 long) rather than fixed-length 32-bit fields as in HTTP/2.
 This will often produce a shorter encoding, but can produce a longer encoding for settings which use the full 32-bit space.
 Settings ported from HTTP/2 might choose to redefine the format of their settings to avoid using the 62-bit encoding.

-Settings need to be defined separately for HTTP/2 and HTTP/QUIC.
+Settings need to be defined separately for HTTP/2 and HTTP/QWIK.
 The IDs of settings defined in {{!RFC7540}} have been reserved for simplicity.
 See
 {{iana-settings}}.

 ## HTTP/2 Error Codes

-QUIC has the same concepts of "stream" and "connection" errors that HTTP/2 provides.
+QWIK has the same concepts of "stream" and "connection" errors that HTTP/2 provides.
 However, there is no direct portability of HTTP/2 error codes.

-The HTTP/2 error codes defined in Section 7 of {{!RFC7540}} map to the HTTP/QUIC error codes as follows:
+The HTTP/2 error codes defined in Section 7 of {{!RFC7540}} map to the HTTP/QWIK error codes as follows:

 NO_ERROR (0x0):